WHAT TYPE OF SOLAR LIGHT ARE YOU LOOKING FOR?

 BEST LANDSCAPE FLOOD LIGHTS

-Thanks to the 5W polycrystalline solar panel and 2000 mAh lithium-ion battery this 240 lumens bright fixture can run for up to 10 hours.Buy* from Amazon *click for the current price and availability
+Thanks to the 2-watt polycrystalline solar panel and 2000 mAh rechargeable battery this 120 lumen fixture can run for up to 10 hours.Buy* from Amazon *click for the current price and availability

-1. Best Solar Landscape Flood Light – MicroSolar FL1 28 LED
+1. Best Solar Landscape Flood Light – MicroSolar FL2 64 LED

-When comparing prices of two fixtures by MicroSolar, this one is over 2 times more expensive, but at the same time is twice as bright.
-The flood light has got 64 LED diodes that produce total 240 lumens of light, enough to illuminate not only some landscape objects, but also a smaller parking lot, driveway, a walkway and similar areas.
+The flood light has got 64 LED diodes that produce total 180 lumens of light, enough to illuminate not only some landscape objects but also a smaller parking lot, driveway, a walkway and similar areas.
 The flood light can be mounted to a wall or other vertical surface or placed in the ground with three ground stakes (one for light and two for solar panel) and used as a solar landscape lighting.

 Because this is a more powerful light, it also requires a more powerful solar panel.
-FL3 solar flood light is powered by a 5W polycrystalline solar panel that charges a 2000 mAh lithium-ion battery.
-In most areas during the summer months the light will run about 8-10 hours with a full charge or about 6 hours if its cloudy throughout the day.
+FL2 solar flood light is powered by a 3W polycrystalline solar panel that charges a 4000 mAh lithium-ion battery.
+In most areas, during the summer months, the light will run about 8-10 hours with a full charge or about 6 hours if its cloudy throughout the day.

 The housing of the flood light has got an IP65 rating so you can use it outdoors all year round.
 There is a 16.4 feet long cable connecting solar panel with the flood light fixture and you can also get an additional 16.4 feet extension cable (as with other MicroSolar lights).